 My husband and I have always enjoyed visiting and climbing, lighthouses.
 Lighthouses stand short and stumpy, tall and regal, romantic, or industrial.
 They stand on sandy beaches, high craggy bluffs, or cling precariously to the very edge of impossible bits of land.
 We are intrigued by all.
 Their purpose is clear.
 They are to stand, shine, guide, and warn – no matter what.

 Each of the lighthouses we have visited thus far requires a short hike TO, and then a climb, UP.
 Not so at Point Reyes, California.
+Several years ago we had the opportunity of visiting the coastal areas of California, and of course, that journey led us to lighthouses.
 When we arrived at the top of the mountain, we discovered that to reach the lighthouse, we would have to hike DOWN the 308 steps on the edge of a cliff, with winds of nearly 40 mph.

 - Because of the high winds and humidity, make sure to bring along a jacket and gloves.
 Layering is a good idea.
 The bluff at Point Reyes Light Station is possibly the windiest point on the coastline.

 - The views are incredible so come prepared with a camera and binoculars.
 (Whale watching is best between December and April – but very crowded, so expect to use a shuttle from a parking area)